Published on : 2025-01-04

 ```html Enterprise Resource Planning (ERP) in Logistics

-Understanding ERP in Logistics
+Understanding ERP in the Logistics Industry

 Use Cases of ERP in Logistics